From Van to Empire: Scaling Your Trade Business

 Month 1-6: Foundation

 Document every process.
 Build quote templates.
-Create training materials.
-Set up systems BEFORE hiring.
+Create training materials before hiring.

 Month 7-12: First Hire

-Hire apprentice or admin.
-Free up 15 hours/week.
-Use time for sales and growth, not rest.
+Hire an apprentice or admin.
+Free up 15 hours/week and reinvest into sales.

 Year 2: Build Team

-Add 2-3 people.
-Create lead technician role.
-Implement quality control systems.
+Add 2-3 people, create a lead technician role, implement quality control systems.

 Year 3: Scale Operations